GOBLIN-Proj/goblin_lite/joss/paper.md

 # Example Output

 A brief illustrative example shows a reduction in livestock with spared area being converted to forest.
 The example is designed to show model output and is tailored for that purpose only.
 Scenario -1, in all plots, denotes the baseline.
-Figure 2 shows emissions and removals from the climate change impact pathway.
+Figure 2 shows emissions and removals from the climate change impact pathway for various land cover types.
 As spared area has been assigned to forest only emissions from grassland and wetland remain constant.
-In Ireland, a good deal of legacy forest has been planted on organic soils, and as such, emissions of N~2~O remain constant also.
+In Ireland, a good deal of legacy forest has been planted on organic soils, and as such, emissions of N~2~O from forests remain relatively constant also.

 ![Emissions and Removals Grassland, Forest, Wetland and Cropland by gas (CO~2~, CH~4~, N~2~O) and total CO~2~ equivalents.\label{fig:Figure2}](climate_change_land_use.png)